 Further information about the course can be found on the Faculty and University websites.

-Applicants invited for interview will be asked to sit a written assessment on the day of their interviews.
-This assessment will last no longer than one hour, and will be similar in content and format to the assessment used by other colleges.
-Specifications can be found in the Entry Requirements section here.
+Applicants invited for interview for the three-year course sit a written assessment on the day of interview.
+This assessment will last no longer than one hour, and will be similar in content and format to the assessment used at other colleges.
+The assessment for applicants for the four-year course will take the form of a special verbal language assessment, adapted to their own personal language learning background, with one of the Classics Faculty’s Language Teaching Officers.
+Specifications can be found here.